 Protected persons are entitled, in all circumstances, to respect for their persons, their honour, their family rights, their religious convictions and practices, and their manners and customs.
 They shall at all times be humanely treated, and shall be protected especially against all acts of violence or threats thereof and against insults and public curiosity.
-Women shall be especially protected against any attack on their honour, in particular against rape, enforced prostitution, or any form of indecent assault.
+Women shall be especially protected against any attack on their honour, in particular against rape, enforced prostitution, or any form indecent assault.
 Without prejudice to the provisions relating to their state of health, age and sex, all protected persons shall be treated with the same consideration by the Party to the conflict in whose power they are[...].

-Optional Protocol of the Convention of the Rights of the Child on the sale of children, child prostitution and child pornography Article 3 a.
-Sexual exploitation of the child c.
-Engagement of the child in forced labour
+Optional Protocol of the Convention of the Rights of the Child on the sale of children, child prostitution and child pornography Article 3

-(i) Offering, delivering or accepting, by whatever means, a child for the purpose of:
+- (i) Offering, delivering or accepting, by whatever means, a child for the purpose of: - a.
+Sexual exploitation of the child - c.
+Engagement of the child in forced labour a serious violation of article 3 common to the four Geneva Conventions.